We seek experts and specialists to work with our accelerator companies in a cross section of business including:

 - Ability to quickly become a useful, trusted advisory to accelerator companies

 - Willingness to participate, help out, debate, engage proactively with teams

-- Have opportunity to facilitate training and workshop sessions during Cleantech Open Academy
+- Have an opportunity to facilitate training and workshop sessions during Cleantech Open Academy

 - Lead Business Clinics/workshops in the regions where teams present functional aspects of their businesses for feedback

-- Work with Generalist Mentors to provide functional coaching to team as needed
+- Work with Generalist Mentors to provide functional coaching to a team as needed

 - Provide deep expertise in key functional areas which may include but are not limited to:

 - Finance (finance modeling, P&L development, financial performance benchmarking)